 From your Azure VMware Solution private cloud, select Azure hybrid benefit, then Create host-VM placement policy.

 Fill in the required fields for creating the placement policy.

 - Name – Select the name that identifies this policy.

 - Type – Select the type of policy.
 This type must be a VM-Host affinity rule only.

-- Azure hybrid benefit – Select the checkbox to apply the SQL Azure hybrid benefit.
+- Azure Hybrid Benefit – Select the checkbox to apply the Azure Hybrid Benefit for SQL Server.